Nell Gwynn (play): Premiere production

 Playwright Jessica Swale and star Gugu Mbatha-Raw were long-term friends before making the play.
 The play courted controversy because Mbatha-Raw, a mixed-race woman, was cast to play Nell Gwynn, a historical white figure.
 Playwright Swale defended the choice saying, "It's sort of frustrating that the question comes up, but I think it's really important to say that it's not a factor."
 Mbatha-Raw expressed frustration with the issue of her race being raised, saying, "I've played Juliet and she's supposed to be Italian, and I'm not Italian, and I've played Ophelia and she was in theory Danish.
 I think with theatre hopefully if you have the essence of a person it doesn't matter so much what you look like."
 Mbatha-Raw was nominated for Best Actress at the 2015 Evening Standard Theatre Awards for the role.

 The premiere production transferred to the Apollo Theatre, where it played from 4 February to 30 April 2016, with the lead role taken over by Gemma Arterton.
 The play was revived as a touring production by English Touring Theatre in 2017 with Laura Pitt-Pulford as Nell, including a run at Shakespeare's Globe in May.

 Subsequent productions

 Original director Christopher Luscombe helmed the US premiere of the play at the Chicago Shakespeare Theater from 20 September to 4 November 2018.
 The cast consisted of both local Chicago actors and veteran West End actors Scarlett Strallen as Nell Gwynn and David Bedella as Edward Kynaston.

 In 2019, Robert Richmond directed the East Coast premiere at Folger Theatre (January 29 - March 10) in a production that featured Broadway's Alison Luff as Nell Gwynn, Quinn Franzen as Charles Hart, and R. J. Foster as King Charles II.

+Bristol Old Vic Theatre School put on a production of the play at the Tobacco Factory Theatres in Bristol, UK from 13-20 June 2026.
+It was co-directed by Emma Callander and Paloma Oakenfold, with set design by Lydia Durnall and costume design by Mette Rutter.

+A 2026 co-production by Shakespeare North Playhouse, Theatre by the Lake, and Storyhouse was directed by Bryony Shanahan, with set and costume design by Jess Curtis.
+Rose Shalloo and Guy Woolf played Nell and King Charles respectively.
+After opening at the Shakespeare North Playhouse in Prescot, UK, from 12 June to 4 July 2026, and a subsequent run at Theatre by the Lake in Keswick, the production transferred to the Grosvenor Park Open Air Theatre in Chester from 22 August to 6 September 2026.